sahilrajput03/learn-express/README.md

 Source: [Github](https://github.com/expressjs/morgan), [npm](https://www.npmjs.com/package/morgan)

+**❤️ Tip: To print response body as well to morgan logs you can refer usage in `qr-solution-backend` project.**

 **Using morgan specifics:**

 Learn: What is `content-length` anyway?

-- [src1](https://stackoverflow.com/a/2773411/10012446): It's the number of bytes of data in the body of the request or response.
+- [1](https://stackoverflow.com/a/2773411/10012446): It's the number of bytes of data in the body of the request or response.
 The body is the part that comes after the blank line below the headers.
-- [src2](https://stackoverflow.com/a/2773408/10012446): The Content-Length entity-header field indicates the size of the entity-body, in decimal number of OCTETs, sent to the recipient.
+- [2](https://stackoverflow.com/a/2773408/10012446): The Content-Length entity-header field indicates the size of the entity-body, in decimal number of OCTETs, sent to the recipient.

 ```bash
 # ❤️ Custom